Communities

 Midtown Located smack in the middle of Montgomery, this area is known for its restaurants and parks.
 Zelda Place is affectionately named after F. Scott Fitzgerald’s wife, whose family resided in Montgomery and whose house can still be toured today.

-Introduced in 2012, the ENHANCE Initiative aims to ensure Pike Road continues to grow in quality of life.
-Historically known as a hospitable community, Pike Road has always had a spirit of engaging people.
-Through the establishment of the ENHANCE Initiative, the town developed a series of volunteer-driven committees focused on keeping agriculture a part of the lifestyle, maintaining the recreational options and providing artistic opportunities for people.
-The Pike Road Arts Center opened its doors in 2019 to provide a home for the arts, and the new Pike Road Agriculture, Recreation and Performing Arts Park has begun to welcome a variety of community events and activities.
+- Introduced in 2012, the ENHANCE Initiative aims to ensure Pike Road continues to grow in quality of life, so the town developed a series of volunteer-driven committees focused on keeping agriculture a part of the lifestyle, maintaining the recreational options, and providing artistic opportunities for people.

 It all started in 1833, when founder Daniel Pratt arrived on the scene.
 He established the town of Prattville along the fall line of the Autauga Creek, and shortly after began manufacturing cotton gins.
 He became the foremost producer of cotton gins in the world, earning Prattville the designation of the “Birthplace of Industry in Alabama.”
 The city’s people exude that famous “Southern Hospitality”, and despite being named one of the fastest growing areas in the state, Prattville maintains its small-town charm.